miman/docker-local-ai/README.md

 ## Synology NAS

 The scripts in the synology-nas folder can be used to install and configure the AI tools on a Synology NAS docker instance.

+## VS Code AI plugins

+You can run **vscode-plugins.bat** if you want to install a number of nice AI related extensions for Visual Studio Code.